obsidian-tasks-group/obsidian-tasks/docs/Advanced/Tasks Api.md

 ## Auto-Suggest Integration

 > [!released]
-> This integration was introduced in Tasks X.Y.Z.
+> This integration was introduced in Tasks 7.2.0.

 Plugins that [extend Obsidian's markdown editor](https://gist.github.com/Fevol/caa478ce303e69eabede7b12b2323838) can control if and when Tasks' [[Auto-Suggest]] displays by implementing a `showTasksPluginAutoSuggest` method on the extended editor class.
 This method must adhere the function definition below.